newky2k/System.Mvvm/System.Mvvm.UI.WinUI/readme.md

  - Core UI functions for Showing Alerts and Confirmation Dialogs
  - UI Thread execution
  - Dependency injection support with `IPlatformCoreUIProvider`
- - Works with Win UI 3 (Windows App SDK 1.0 and above)
+ - Works with Win UI 3 (Windows App SDK 1.0 and above) on .NET 10
+   - Windows 10 version 2004 (19041) and above

 # Using System.Mvvm.UI.WinUI